hortonworks/cloudbreak/README.md

 The deployer has generated a `certs` directory under `cbd-local` directory which will be needed later on to set up IDEA properly.

 If not already present, you shall create an `etc` directory under `cbd-local` directory and place your Cloudera Manager license file `license.txt` there.
 This is essential for Auth Mock to start successfully.
+(Request a licence from us)

 ### Linux difference